quad/turingcomplete.club/README.md

 - [ ] Find two co-collaborators
 - [ ] Draft a club charter
+- [ ] Invite people to read the first set of papers (the miniseries)
+- [ ] Re-visit the charter finishing the miniseries
 - [ ] Add PDFs for the 1970s
 - [ ] Add PDFs for the 1980s
 - [ ] Add PDFs for the 1990s